 occasion.
 In the 1920s, one local paper reported that Lake Nippenicket had snakes so large, they were eating the trout.
 In the summer of 2012, huge alien-looking blobs mysteriously invaded the dark waters of Lake Nippenickett.
 Some as large as four feet, the strange jellyfish-looking organisms turned out to be a strange and little known about species that is millions of years old, having survived the ice age called Bryazoans.
 Bryazoans are typically found in the Arctic Ocean, but this particular breed--the Phylactomlaemata-- is found in freshwater.
 With tentacles, a mouth and reproductive organs, these creatures are one of Earth’s most bizarre creatures.
 That they would make an appearance here at the Nip is not that much a stretch of the imagination.

 Black magic is said to be conducted on the islands of The Nip and local legend has it that the island are very sacred Indian burial grounds.
 Jack Kelley knows firsthand that crazy stuff goes on the islands.
 Growing up on the lake, Kelley has seen plenty of bizarre activity in his lifetime.
 “One time I rowed out to the small island and there we found evidence of voodoo.
 We found a weird doll with a seashell necklace and real human hair.
-It was real detailed.
+It was really detailed.
 I touched it and wished I hadn’t.
 I felt weird for weeks until I went back.
 It was gone.
 All the ritual sites were gone.”

-On the large island, Kelley also had many strange experiences, including this one:“One time a friend and I camped out on the island there in The Nip.
+On the large island, Kelley also had many strange experiences, including this one: "One time a friend and I camped out on the island there in The Nip.
 Out of nowhere my friend started feeling suicidal.
 He was like “blank.”
 He started walking into water and tried to drown himself.
 Something had taken over his body and he was blank.
 Lifeless.”